-In the numerical calculations, we take $t=1$, $t^{\prime}=-0.2$, $\mu=-0.78$, $\Delta_{0}=1$.
-The energy is measured in units of $t=1$ unless specified otherwise.
-Without loss of generality, we take $q_y=0$.
-This choice of $\mathbf{q}=(q_x,q_y)$ corresponds to the circular current perpendicular to the axis as shown in Fig.~\ref{FIG:Intro}.
-Its magnitude is then related to the magnetic flux via $q_x=2\pi \Phi/(N_L\Phi_0)$ with $\Phi_0=hc/e$.
-In Fig.~\ref{FIG:BulkDos}, we show the DOS as a function of energy for various values of $q_{x}$.
-A small intrinsic lifetime broadening $2\times 10^{-4}$, and the lattice sites of $2^{14}\times 2^{14}$ are chosen.
-In the absence of the current, the calculated DOS vanishes linearly as expected.
-However, it increases around the Fermi energy as a response to the non-zero current.

-It is sufficient for our purpose to take into account only the coupling between the particle-excitations and the impurity spin.
-Indeed, it is argued that the local quasi-particle DOS of the superconductor is the only necessary ingredient in a number of cases, in particular the unconventional superconductors~\cite{Fritz:05,Vojta:02}.
-For simplicity, we therefore ignore the anomalous part and just study a modified Anderson model with the impurity coupled to the electron-like excitation spectrum.
-As such, we use the following Hamiltonian to the derivation of the NRG equations~\cite{Bulla:97,Bulla:RMP07}:
+In order to solve the whole problem, we generalize the NRG method~\cite{Wilson:RMP75,Krishna:80} to study the impurity properties with an arbitrary form of the DOS.
+It is sufficient for our purpose to take into account the coupling between the impurity spin and the particle-excitations.
+The latter is the only necessary ingredient in $d$-wave superconductors.~\cite{Fritz:05,Vojta:02} We therefore ignore the anomalous part and just study a modified Anderson model with the impurity coupled to the electron-like excitation spectrum.
+As such, we use the following Hamiltonian to the derivation of the NRG equations:~\cite{Bulla:97,Bulla:RMP07}